 - It doesn’t contain artificial fragrances, added dyes, or harsh chemicals

-- Its formula contains activated charcoal which helps with odor control up to ten days
+- Its formula contains activated charcoal which helps with odor control for up to ten days

 - The litter is not eco-friendly

-Naturally Fresh is a cat litter brand that used nature as its source of inspiration.
-Their goal is to produce a better quality litter for kitties and their owners.
+Naturally Fresh is a cat litter brand that uses nature as its source of inspiration.
+Their goal is to produce better quality litter for kitties and their owners.

 If compared to other litters made of natural materials like pine, wheat, or corn, it is more absorbent and neutralizes urine and fecal odors with greater efficiency.

 The dust-free formula helps with the reduction of tracking and alleviates the symptoms of asthma in cats and people.

 - It is entirely natural and safe for your feline friend

 - It neutralizes odors without the added toxins, fragrances, and dyes